 Stanford University; California National Primate Research Center; Caribbean Primate Research Center

-- Joseph Garner, Associate Professor of Comparative Medicine and, by courtesy, of Psychiatry and Behavioral Sciences
+- Joseph Garner, Associate Professor of Comparative Medicine and, by courtesy, of Psychiatry and Behavioral Sciences, School of Medicine

-- Sonia Partap, Clinical Assistant Professor, Neurology & Neurological Sciences
+- Sonia Partap, Clinical Associate Professor, Neurology & Neurological Sciences

-- David Lyons, Professor (Research) of Psychiatry & Behavioral Sciences
+- David Lyons, Professor (Research) of Psychiatry & Behavioral Sciences, School of Medicine

 - Directed Reading in Neurosciences